xhibril/MiniProjects/Space Wiki/README.md

 # Space Wiki

-A lightweight **static astronomy wiki** built as a university front-end project.
+A basic **static astronomy wiki** built as a university front-end project.

 ## Screenshots